 Hong Kong is a city that literally never sleeps.
-From the skyscrapers of Central to the night markets of Mong Kok, passing through the temples of Wong Tai Sin and the views from Victoria Peak, every corner of this Asian metropolis deserves to be explored, photographed, and shared.
+From the skyscrapers of Central to the night markets of Mong Kok, the temples of Wong Tai Sin and the views from Victoria Peak, every corner of this Asian metropolis deserves to be explored, photographed and shared.

-But here's the detail: to fully enjoy Hong Kong, you need to stay connected.
-Google Maps is essential for navigating the labyrinth of streets and the complex MTR system, you need WhatsApp to coordinate with your travel companions, and you'll definitely want to upload those skyline photos to Instagram before the day ends.
+But here's the thing: to enjoy Hong Kong to the fullest, you need to be connected.
+Google Maps is essential for navigating the maze of streets and the complex MTR system, you need WhatsApp to coordinate with your travel companions, and you'll definitely want to upload those skyline photos to Instagram before the day ends.
 The good news is that Hong Kong has one of the best telecommunications infrastructures in the world, and with an eSIM, you can take advantage of it from the moment you land.

 The eSIM completely eliminates this process.
-You buy your plan online before you travel, install the profile with WiFi at home or at your departure airport, and when you land in Hong Kong, you simply activate mobile data.
-In less than a minute, you're connected and can order your Uber, open Google Maps, or let your family know you've arrived safely.
+You buy your plan online before traveling, install the profile with WiFi at home or at your origin airport, and when you land in Hong Kong you simply activate mobile data.
+In less than a minute you are connected and can order your Uber, open Google Maps or let your family know you arrived safely.
 No queues, no complicated communication, no risk of losing your original SIM.

 The eSIM also gives you flexibility.
-If you're traveling only to Hong Kong for a few days, you can buy a specific plan.
-If your trip includes other Asian cities like Bangkok, Singapore, or Tokyo, you can opt for a regional plan that covers multiple countries.
+If you are traveling only to Hong Kong for a few days, you can buy a specific plan.
+If your trip includes other Asian cities like Bangkok, Singapore or Tokyo, you can opt for a regional plan that covers multiple countries.
 And if you run out of data, you can top up or buy a new plan without having to look for a physical store, all from your phone.

 Coverage and operators in Hong Kong

 Hong Kong has one of the best telecommunications infrastructures in the world.
 It is a small but densely populated territory, and operators have invested heavily in 4G and 5G coverage.
-The main local operators are CSL, China Mobile Hong Kong, SmarTone, and 3 Hong Kong, all with virtually total coverage throughout the territory.
+The main local operators are CSL, China Mobile Hong Kong, SmarTone and 3 Hong Kong, all with practically total coverage in the territory.

 An important point: MTR coverage is perfect.
 All stations and tunnels have full signal, which is a blessing because you'll spend a lot of time underground moving around the city.
 The same applies to the Star Ferry and those going to the outlying islands: water coverage is excellent.
 This contrasts with other cities where the subway is a connectivity black hole.